TROG111/SatNav/README.md

  I have recently experience a problem with DimHud linking to the incorrect databank when I did a clean new DimHud configuration.
 The outcome of this is that it may corrupt the content of the SatNav databank (for example if DimHud has linked to the SatNav databank).
 Therefore, the following is my recommendation:
  a) before you do a DimHud update, always back up your SatNav databank (using the 'x SatNav' command described above) and then remove the backup copy into your inventory; b) immediately after doing a DimHud update, check the databank that is linked to the DimHud pilot seat.
 If it is the incorrect databank, then remove the link and manually link to the correct DimHud databank - do this BEFORE activating DimHud for the first time after the update.

+ On a couple of occasion with 2_1_3 we have found that on sitting down at the DimHud seat the first time, the 'SatNav Location position updated' message is flashed up every 5 seconds on the Hud.
+Not sure why this happens (it might be something to do with synchronisation of databank data with the DU server), but getting out of the seat and then sitting back down seems to fix this.

  # Version history: